Jacotheron/D5S-Repetier-Firmware/README.md

 * Buzzer have been disabled, is was getting irritating (but you can enable it).
 * Stopping a print will Home the head in the X direction (I hated the head just remaining where it was), before disabling the steppers.
 * EEPROM is enabled and thus a lot of values can be changed using Repetier Host.
 For subsequent changes, you may need to set the EEPROM mode to 1 or 2 (the number it is not currently).
+* Some people report having access to variable fan speed control while using this firmware.

 ## Configuration